 - ¼ teaspoon of grated nutmeg

-- Mix water, milk, salt and oatmeal and mix (in a blender) until the oatmeal is nearly dissolved.
+Mixing: Combine water, milk, salt, and oats and mix (in a blender) until the oatmeal is nearly dissolved.

-- In a 3 quart [3 lt] pot mix with cinnamon, cloves and nutmeg.
-Heat over medium heat, stir constantly.
+Heating: In a 3 quart [3 lt] pot mix with cinnamon, cloves, and nutmeg.
+Heat over medium heat, stirring constantly.

 Reducing: Once it breaks the boil, lower heat and simmer until volume has reduced to ¾ of the original.
 Add sugar to taste